archbardinexile/BGCL/DM-notes.md

 ### Before the Storm

 *ABC* will use *Rose*'s sending stone to warn the Six of Steel that the Umberlee's Wrath is three days from *Farwest*.
 The Six of Steel must proceed at full speed to *Farwest* to arrive in time.
+The *Lady Firehair* is built for speed and has no weapons.

 If warned via sending, *Vetra* will take the submarine to *Os Terrae*.
-A warning via dead drop will not arrive in time.

-***Thugs*** may attack the Six of Steel if they return to the dead drop or investigate *Thibault*'s ship, the *Arxman*.
+A warning via dead drop will not arrive in time. ***Thugs*** may attack the Six of Steel if they return to the dead drop or investigate *Thibault*'s ship, the *Arxman*.
 Thibault can give the exact location of the Crosscut Circle base, *Pedn Vounder*.

 ### The Siege of Farwest